xamarin/xamarin-macios/docs/building-apps/build-properties.md

 Default: true for all platforms except macOS.

+## ValidateEntitlements

+Choose whether entitlements the app requests should be validated.

+Valid values for this property:

+* `disable`: Validation is disabled.
+* `warn`: Any validation failures are shown as warnings.
+* `error`: Any validation failures are shown as errors.
+This is the default.

+The validation process may not validate every entitlement, nor is it guaranteed to not be overeager.

+If the validation fails for entitlements that actually work, please file a new issue.

 ## XamMacResourcePrefix

 The directory where resources are stored (this prefix will be removed when copying resources to the app bundle).